torvalds/linux/Documentation/driver-api/pm/devices.rst

 Device power management operations, at the subsystem level as well as at the device driver level, are implemented by defining and populating objects of type
 |struct dev_pm_ops| defined in :file:`include/linux/pm.h`.
 The roles of the
 methods included in it will be explained in what follows.
-For now, it should be sufficient to remember that the last three methods are specific to runtime power management while the remaining ones are used during system-wide power transitions.
+For yesw, it should be sufficient to remember that the last three methods are specific to runtime power management while the remaining ones are used during system-wide power transitions.

 There also is a deprecated "old" or "legacy" interface for power management operations available at least for some subsystems.
-This approach does not use
+This approach does yest use
 |struct dev_pm_ops| objects and it is suitable only for implementing system
 sleep power management methods in a limited way.
-Therefore it is not described in this document, so please refer directly to the source code for more information about it.
+Therefore it is yest described in this document, so please refer directly to the source code for more information about it.